CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 ### Advanced operations

-The storage acceptances logic also supports operations between variables, enabling you to combine multiple variables to construct advanced logic that can fit a wide range of requirements.
+The storage acceptances logic also supports operations between variables, enabling the combination of multiple variables to construct advanced logic that can fit a wide range of requirements.

+Like: `(PC1 + AP) < 16`

 #### Supported operations